AliRezaJoodi/AVR_Exercises/Sensor_Gyroscope_MPU6050_I2C/README.md

-## Gyroscope and Accelerometer With MPU6050
+## MPU6050 Gyroscope And Accelerometer With I2C Interface

 MCU:        ATmega32
-Frequency:  4.000000 MHz
+Frequency:  4MHz
-Interface:  UART
+Interface:  I2C

 Note: It's old code.
 I don't remember much about it.
 I am not sure if it will work.